ufal/npfl122/labs/faq.md

 - _Which algorithms are allowed during competitions?_

-  Unless stated otherwise, you can use **any algorithm** to solve the competition task at hand.
-However, the implementation should be either **created by you** or you should **understand it fully** (i.e., if you use for example PPO algorithm, you should know how it works and how it is implemented).
+  Unless stated otherwise, you can use **any algorithm** to solve the competition task at hand, but the implementation must be **created by you**.